gill12121/BlackJack/README.md

 # BlackJack Card counter
 Version 3, focusing on technological capabilities above the rules of Blackjack.<br>
-This is a react based web app that keeps count on all the cards that have been dealt by the dealer. once you deal yourself and the dealer cards you can calculate the odds for a win.
+This is a react based web app that keeps count on all the cards that have been dealt by the dealer.<br>
+once you deal yourself and the dealer cards you can calculate the odds for a win.
 This software also tells you what should be your next move (Stand, Hit, Double, Split).
 The software works by calculating all the possibilities with the remaining deck but you have to tell the software your cards and the dealer's.